 (g) any impact on the export of greyhounds since the enactment of this Act.

 Section 102(4) states that a report on the outcome of the review is to be tabled in each House of Parliament within 12 months.
 The last possible tabling date is 11 April 2021.

-The statutory review is facilitated by the NSW Department of Customer Service who have commenced public consultation on 8 July 2020 via the NSW Government's Have Your Say website.
+The statutory review is facilitated by the NSW Department of Customer Service which conducted a public consultation process between July and September 2020.